gnanapriyav/UN-MyWorld-Project/README.md

 The circle is split into two parts.
 The first part (representing 16 priority goals of [unMyworld.org](www.unmyworld.org) represents 25% of the circumference and the impacted indicators represent the rest of the circumference.
 You can notice that onmouseover each of the priority, corresponding impacted indicators are highlighted.

+Please note that the graphic is not complete yet.
+Yet to add labels and modify the colors.